tonekk/ICanHaz.Controller/README.md

   // Bind events with this readable, kick-ass syntax '.btn click': function(el, e) {
     // 'this' refers to MyViewController, although this is an event
-    // 'el' refers to DOMElement, 'e' to jQuery Event this.helper();
+    // 'el' refers to DOM-Element, 'e' to jQuery Event this.helper();
   },